SPDX License List Matching Guidelines

 9.1.1 Guideline: "©", "(c)", or "Copyright" should be considered equivalent and interchangeable.
 Templates do not include markup for this guideline.

 10. Copyright Notice

 10.1 Purpose: To avoid a license mismatch merely because the copyright notice (usually found above the actual license or exception text) is different.
-The copyright notice is important information to be recorded elsewhere in the SPDX file (see Sec.
-6.7 of the SPDX Specification), but for the purposes of matching a license to the SPDX License List, it should be ignored because it is not part of the substantive license text.
+The copyright notice is important information to be recorded elsewhere in the SPDX file, but for the purposes of matching a license to the SPDX License List, it should be ignored because it is not part of the substantive license text.

 10.1.1 Guideline: Ignore copyright notices.
 A copyright notice consists of the following elements, for example: "2012 Copyright, John Doe.
 All rights reserved." or "(c) 2012 John Doe."
 Templates may or may not include markup for this guideline.